Benjamin Osgood Peirce: Early life

 Benjamin Osgood Peirce was born to M. (née Seccomb) and Benjamin Osgood Peirce on February 11, 1854, in Beverly, Massachusetts.
 In 1876, he graduated from Harvard College.
 He then received a PhD from the Leipzig University in 1879.
 He then studied in Berlin, Germany for another year.

 Career

 Peirce taught at the Boston Latin School for one year.
 From 1881 to 1884, he taught mathematics at Harvard University.
 He then taught mathematics and physics as an assistant professor until 1888.
 In 1888, he became the Hollis Chair of Mathematics and Natural Philosophy.

+Pierce was elected to the American Academy of Arts and Sciences in 1884.
 Peirce was elected to the Council of the American Mathematical Society, serving from 1896 to 1898.
 He was a founder of the American Physical Society when it began in 1899 and was elected to the National Academy of Sciences (United States) in 1906.
-He was honoured with election to foreign academies such as the Mathematical Circle of Palermo and the French Physical Society.
+He was honored with election to foreign academies such as the Mathematical Circle of Palermo and the French Physical Society.
 In 1910 he was awarded an honorary degree by Harvard University.
+That same year, he was elected to the American Philosophical Society.
 In 1912 he represented Harvard University at the celebrations for the 250th anniversary of the founding of the Royal Society of London.